-A night out in London in the late 1970s changed the course of David Liam Kyle’s life.
-Kyle, then a professional basketball player in The Netherlands, was in England for the European Cup when he agreed to join teammate Jim Woudstra as he photographed the bustling city after dark.
-In a matter of minutes, Kyle, a former Cleveland State University All-American, was hooked.
-Back in Holland, the two started going to different towns, photographing people, places and moments in time.
+Kyle, then a professional basketball player in The Netherlands, was in England for the European Cup when he agreed to join teammate Jim Woudstra.
+He photographed the bustling city after dark.
+Kyle, a former Cleveland State University All-American, was hooked in minutes.
+In Holland, the two started going to different towns, photographing people, places, and moments in time.

-He has a deep, almost spiritual fascination with nature and the compositional elements of the earth and sky.
-Kyle captures the vibrant colors, artistic patterns and textures that create a unique image in every photograph.
-His abstract nature images create a relaxing feeling to the viewer and the textures flow together like a fine art painting.
+He is fascinated with nature and the compositional elements of the earth and sky.
+Kyle captures the vibrant colors, artistic patterns, and textures that create a unique image in every photograph.
+His abstract nature images create a relaxing feeling for the viewer, and the surfaces flow together like a fine art painting.

-Kyle is a member of the Zenfolio Pro Team and has been inducted into the James F. Rhodes High School and Cleveland State University’s Hall of Fame.
+Kyle has been inducted into the James F. Rhodes High School, Cleveland State University, and Sports Legends of Cleveland CMSD Hall of Fame.